SpoonX/SxBootstrap/README.md

 # SxBootstrap 2.0
-This module is intended for usage with a default directory structure of a [ZendSkeletonApplication](https://github.com/zendframework/ZendSkeletonApplication/) and depends on the [AssetManager module](http://github.com/RWOverdijk/AssetManager).
-It includes Twitter Bootstrap and allows you to build custom versions by overriding the configuration, and supplies some useful view helpers.

-## Features
-* Simple awesome forms
-* Fast
-* Customizable (variables, components, plugins)
-* Works with AssetManager
-* Plenty of ViewHelpers
-* Extendable (run your own less files from bootstrap context to share mixins and variables)
-* Tested with twitter bootstrap 2.3+ (older versions will probably work, too)
-* You can optionally use lessphp (not recommended)
+This version has revisited the Form implementation, and is now easier to use than ever!

+This module supplies view helpers to make it easy to work with twitter bootstrap.
+Optionally, this module also allows you to build, cache, modify and extend twitter bootstrap using the [AssetManager module](http://github.com/RWOverdijk/AssetManager).

-## Installation
+## Installation ViewHelpers
+### How?

-1. **Add the requirement to your composer.json file** by either...
+**Add the requirement to your composer.json file**
-    * ...
-Adding it through the command line,

     ```bash
     ./composer.phar require spoonx/sxbootstrap
     # When asked for a version, type: "2.*"
     ```
-    * or, adding it manually to your composer.json file and **then running `./composer.phar install`** to install the dependencies

-        ```json
-        {
-            "require": {
-                "spoonx/sxbootstrap": "2.*"
-            }
-        }
+## Installation renderer (recommended)

+### How?
+1. Add the dependencies to your composer.less file:

+    ```bash
+    ./composer.phar require rwoverdijk/assetmanager twitter/bootstrap
+    # When asked for a version, type: "1.*" for assetmanager and "2.*" for bootstrap.
     ```

-2. Enable `AssetManager` and `SxBootstrap` in your `application.config.php` file.
+2. Enable `AssetManager` and `SxBootstrap` in your `application.config.php` config file.

 3. Install less...

     a) Via NPM/Node.js **(recommended method)**:

-       Install npm/node.js.
+       1. Install npm/node.js.
 [Instructions](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager) can be found here.

-       To Install lessc, open up your command line, and navigate to your project (`cd /path/to/my/project`).
+       2. To Install lessc, open up your command line, and navigate to your project (`cd /path/to/my/project`).
-       Once you get there, run the following command: `npm install less .` (including the dot).
+       3. Once you get there, run the following command: `npm install less .` (including the dot).
-       This will install less in a new directory named node_modules, enabling us to find it.
-       If you're stubborn, and wish to install less somewhere else, Check out the wiki at "[how to configure the filter to get it working (bottom of the page)](https://github.com/SpoonX/SxBootstrap/wiki/Configuration-options)"

-    b) Via lessphp (please only use if absolutely necessary as lessphp is not yet complete):
+    b) Via lessphp (Advised against):

-       **Add the requirement to your composer.json file**
+       **Add the requirement**

-       ```json
-       {
-           "require": {
-               "leafo/lessphp": "0.*"
-           }
-       }
+       ```bash
+       ./composer.phar require leafo/lessphp
+       # When asked for a version, type: "0.*"
        ```

        Then add the following config to your application's module.config.php: